 Between presents, decorations and social occasions, most of us tend to go a bit overboard on Christmas.
 Cut through the clutter and give your back pocket a break with a chic and minimal wreath that can be assembled in minutes, and with very few materials, thanks to this step by step guide from These Four Walls.

 Love a pendant light?
 How about a pendant wreath?
 This clever idea by The White Company is a stylish twist on a traditional decoration.
-For this suspended showstopper you’ll need a wreath, some rope and a strong ceiling hook (hire a Handyman if you can’t hang one yourself).
-Check out this post for more inspo.
+For this suspended showstopper, you’ll need a wreath, some rope and a strong ceiling hook (hire a handyman if you can’t hang one yourself).
+Check out these Christmas table decoration ideas for more inspo.
 And, bonus, more space on the table for Christmas dinner!
 No complaints here.

 Your days will be extra merry with a tinsel wreath positioned above your mantlepiece!
-A cheap and cheerful DIY project, a tinsel wreath can be assembled in under ten minutes (which leaves you extra time to shop for all of those last minute gifts!).
-Visit Happy Thought for the full tutorial, plus ideas on how to customise your creation.
+A cheap and cheerful DIY project, a tinsel wreath can be assembled in under ten minutes (which leaves you extra time to shop for all of those last-minute gifts!).
+Visit Happy Thought for the full tutorial, plus ideas on customising your creation.